 It’s too soon to tell if the message will get across.
 A report from the AAA Foundation for Traffic Safety found that 90 percent of older drivers have not installed any equipment on their vehicles to make them safer and easier to handle.
 These devices aren’t meant to be simple conveniences but are instead meant to improve vehicle safety while allowing seniors to continue driving as they age.

 Older drivers face challenges, but so do all of us, and making driving safer for older drivers can help everyone.
 Some of the devices AAA looked at (such as extra mirrors to remove blind spots) would help all drivers.

 Those who look at traffic safety know this well.
 Since 1998, the Federal Highway Administration has recognized that the “typical” driver and pedestrian in the twenty-first century are both likely to be sixty-five or over, and it regularly issues a road design handbook that takes this into account (while applying ideas and principles that improve roadway safety for all users).

 When you’ve been in a car crash, the most important thing to you isn’t knowing how old the other driver is, but knowing that you’ll be compensated for all repair costs and medical expenses that you face.
 Regardless of how the crash happened and who was driving, you need an experienced automobile accident attorney to help with your case.

-At Kohan & Bablove, LLP, we’ve helped hundreds of clients reach the settlements they need to put their lives back on track.
+At Kohan & Bablove, Injury Attorneys, we’ve helped hundreds of clients reach the settlements they need to put their lives back on track.
 Call us today at 1-844-404-2400 or contact us online through the form below to schedule a no-cost, no-obligation consultation to discuss your case.